firoorg/firo/doc/build-macos.md

 Notes
 -----

-* Tested on macOS 10.11 through 10.14 on 64-bit Intel processors only.
+* Tested on macOS 10.11 through 10.14 on 64-bit Intel processors, and on macOS 14.5 on an M2 chip.

 * Building with downloaded Qt binaries is not officially supported.
 See the notes in [#7714](https://github.com/bitcoin/bitcoin/issues/7714)